brettadin/beta/IMPLEMENTATION_NOTES.md

 - _Iteration:_ Search-driven quick plotting
   - _Summary:_ Added an "Add first match" control (and Enter-key shortcut) that filters mission metadata and plots the first visible spectrum directly from the search box.
   - _Related Issues / Tickets:_ N/A
+- _Iteration:_ Program/target fallback search
+  - _Summary:_ Logged and surfaced CLI warnings when an exact target/program match fails, then re-ran discovery with a relaxed target constraint so downloads can proceed when canonical names differ.
+  - _Related Issues / Tickets:_ N/A

 ## Documentation URLs Consulted
 - _Iteration:_ Initial JWST viewer build